Mindfulness

 Contraindications

-None known.
-Individuals with existing mental or physical health conditions should speak with their health care providers prior to starting a meditative practice and make their meditation instructor aware of their condition (Cramer 2016).
+No absolute contraindications are known.
+However, individuals with existing mental or physical health conditions should consult their healthcare provider before starting a mindfulness or meditation practice and inform their instructor of any relevant conditions (Cramer 2016).

 Campbell TS, Labelle LE, Bacon SL, Faris P, Carlson LE.
 Impact of Mindfulness-Based Stress Reduction (MBSR) on attention, rumination and resting blood pressure in women with cancer: a waitlist-controlled study.
 Journal of behavioral medicine.
 2012;35(3):262-71.